What is the criminal trial process in Kentucky?

 If the case moves forward, you will appear in court.
 This first appearance, arraignment, is when the judge informs you of the charges, your rights, sets your bond and gives you the opportunity to enter a plea of guilty or not guilty.
 If not guilty, the court will set a trial date.

-How long does it take to go from arrest to trial?
+How long does it take for an arrest to go to trial?

 It can vary.
 Kentucky law does not place a time limit on when the prosecution for a felony should move forward, but limitations are present for misdemeanors.
 The law requires prosecution of a sex offense involving a minor move forward within 10 years after the victim reaches 18 years of age.
 Other offenses must move forward within one year of commission.